GiovanniBaccichet/DNCS-HTTP3/README.md

 google-chrome --enable-quic --quic-version=h3-27
 ```

-It has been use the version 27 (and not 29) of HTTP/3 with compatibility issues in mind.
+The HTTP/3 version used was 27 and not 29 because of Google Chrome possible compatibility issues (the setting can be changed modifying the files in `docker/confs` folder).
 For the web-page static content performance evaluation a reliable tool can be Google's **Lighthouse for Google Chrome**, while for some streaming statistics were used online players with data (that will be discussed below).

 ### Evaluation Criteria